carnivuth/2nd_brain/pages/datamining/QUESTIONS_MACHINE_LEARNING.md

 - High dimensional spaces -> Manhattan distance
 - Boolean data -> jaccard coefficient

-## Which of the following is not a strength point of Dbscan with respect to K-means
+## Which of the following is not a strength point of dbscan with respect to k-means

 - The robustness with respect to outliers
 - The effectiveness, even in presence of noise